The best places to travel in June

 You’ll also want to amble the Old Town (Casco Antiguo) and stroll historic Calle Larios.

 Into art?
-Visiting the Pompidou Centre should be top of your list of things to do in Málaga.
+Visiting the Pompidou Center should be top of your list of things to do in Málaga.
 It includes works by Bacon, Magritte, Chagall, Kahlo and Picasso.
 On the subject of the latter, be sure to visit the Picasso’s Birthplace Museum.

 Lastly, allow time to explore the coastline around these parts.
 Follow the surreally seafront promenade El Palmeras de las Sorpresas to the restaurants and shops of Muelle Uno (Pier One).